samsuh/2026-journal/README.md

 ## 8/10/26 - Monday
 - claude stuff
+- i felt the urge to go get dumplings. i walked down to get them and on the way back, i found 2k on the floor. i took it as a sign of good luck and put it into a lotto ticket. :) wouldnt it be fun if it hits? what a story!

 ## 8/9/26 - Sunday
 - Weather finally easing up from relentless heat. maybe go for a bike ride outside in the morning. missed opportunity